AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ![carousel bug](static/images/README/bugs/carousel-fix.PNG)

-Once I had the palacement figured, I wanted to experiment further and try to create the carousel dynamically for each drinks collection.
+Once I had the placement figured, I wanted to experiment further and try to create the carousel dynamically for each drinks collection.
 While the image and text for each element was easy enough to work through, the anchor URL proved to be tricky.
 I tried a couple of things and ended up with varying results:

 ```<a class="carousel-item" href="{{ url_for(category.category_name) }}">```
-+ This threw and error becuse the category name was capitalized
++ This threw and error because the category name was capitalized

 ```<a class="carousel-item" href="{{ url_for(category.category_name).lower() }}">```
 + Worked for some of the categories but a couple of them have more than one word titles so threw another error.